czoekim/laundry_app/README.md

 # laundry_app

+Note: The function folder is currently incomplete due to the volume of dependencies needed.
+The main project files can be found under public.

 This project is the first prototype for a web application that will allow students to know the current status of the laundry rooms in their residence halls.
 This version consists of a login page and the main page where machine statuses are set to 'Available', 'In-use', or 'Broken' according its status in our database.
 It runs on a local host and can be manipulated by its user.
 We used Firebase Realtime Database service as our backend component and Cloud9 as our IDE.

 ## Getting Started